MeantPlace279/mcbeonlinux/README.md

 Minecraft Bedrock has shifted from UWP to GDK on Windows.
 This method runs the actual PC GDK version on Linux using ProtonGDK and some proxy workarounds.

 - Runs the actual Windows PC version, not Android
-- Lengthy setup — not recommended unless other methods fail
+- Lengthy setup, not recommended unless other methods fail
-- No specific repo — combination of multiple tools and workarounds

 [Video Tutorial](https://youtu.be/m76O2cRIEnM?si=YV2dxJpvLTYKtIDh)
 [Text Tutorial](https://github.com/inbob1/mcbe-on-linux)

----

 ## Method 7: Windows VM

 Run Windows in a virtual machine and play Minecraft Bedrock normally inside it.
-Last resort — works but has overhead and requires a Windows license.
+Last resort, works but has overhead.

 ---